 We spent twelve years in Cincinnati.
 He worked at professoring, and I worked at having and caring for children.
 Three of them, to be exact.
 I also did a whole bunch of other part-time jobs like teaching at a homeschool co-op and working at a store in a mall.
 I liked all of them, but our lives got way too busy during those years.
 Neither of us was very content; we felt trapped and didn’t see any alternatives.

-Almost three years ago, the college where he worked experienced some pretty severe financial problems and let a lot of people go.
+At one point, the college where he worked experienced some pretty severe financial problems and let a lot of people go.
 He was one of them.
-At the time, it seemed devastating, but in retrospect, it was the best thing that could have happened to us.
+The job loss seemed devastating, but in retrospect, it was the best thing that could have happened to us.
 We sold our house and moved to Omaha, Nebraska.
 Now he’s a professor at another college, and I work in the administration.
 Our lives slowed down considerably after the move, and we actually have time to spend together and with the children now.
 Just goes to show you that things sometime end up better than you thought they would!

 I’d love to hear from you!

 Laura, I enjoyed reading your post.
 I’m so happy that two of my favorite people at CCU found a silver lining to the cloud.
 We miss you both, but I’m happy you are doing well.

 Thanks!
 We are very happy to have landed in a place we love.
 It’s good!

 Laura dear, how lucky was I to receive your writing on the move to Nebraska from your mother!!
 And low and behold learned they are a continual thing you do, and was lucky enough to have the rest sent to me.
 Oh Laura, your thoughts are so beautiful, and I have decided that I might so the same.
 I have so much bottled up in me, and have never written my thoughts down, but am going to try, thanks to you!
 I hope to be the lucky recipient of your future writings, and to stay in touch!
 Thank you Laura for sharing with me.
 Marily